povilasDadelo/vinted-web-homework-assignment/README.md

 - **UI Enhancements:** To better handle long alt texts and align with design specifications, the CSS ellipsis effect is used.
 Exploring alternative solutions, such as tooltips or expandable text, could enhance the user experience.

+- **API Request Handling:** The pexelsAPI requests currently use string concatenation for URLs.
+Leveraging URL or URLSearchParams objects could improve maintainability of API calls.